monarchwadia/ragged/README.md

 You will also need pnpm.
 Please see the [official website](https://pnpm.io/) for installation instructions.

-## Understanding the folder structure

-Ragged has a simple folder structure.
-Here is a brief overview of the folders and their contents.

-### Main folder

-- `ragged` contains the main codebase for Ragged.
-This is where you will find the source code for the library itself.

-Within the `ragged` folder, you will find the following files and folders:

-- `buildConfig` contains the configuration for the build process.
-We use esbuild to build the library.
-This folder contains the configuration for esbuild.
-- `recordings` contain Pollyjs recordings of various API calls.
-These recordings are used for testing and development.
-Do not modify these files directly.
-Instead, work with Pollyjs to record new interactions.
-- `src` contains the source code for Ragged.
-This is where you will find the main codebase for the library.
-- `src/chat` contains the code for the `Chat` class.
-- `src/chat/adapter` contains the code for the built-in adapters for the `Chat` class.
-These adapters are used to interact with the various LLM providers.
-You can add new adapters here if you want to support a new provider.
-- `src/public` is a folder that dynamically defines the public API for the ragged `npm` module (i.e. what you can import using `import * from "ragged/....."` ).
-The folder structure in `src/public` is mapped to `package.json`'s `exports` field, and is also mapped to `esbuild`'s `entryPoints` field.
-This is kind of neat and I don't know if this is a common pattern, but it works well for us.
-- `src/support` contains support code that is used by the main codebase.
-This includes the API client, custom errors, JSON parsing, logging, and other shared code.
-- `src/tools` contains the code for the `Tool` class, which enables tool calls in Ragged.
-- `/test` contains test utilities, used in `*.test.ts` files.
-- `.env.sample` is a sample `.env` file that you can use to set environment variables.
-Right now it only contains placeholders for various LLM API keys, and is mainly used in the unit tests to generate PollyJS recordings.

-### Supporting folders

-- `.github` contains GitHub Actions workflows that are used to automate the testing and deployment process.
-I.e. this is the CI/CD pipeline for deploying Ragged to `npm` and for deploying the documentation to GitHub Pages.
-- `.vscode` contains Visual Studio Code settings that are used to configure the editor for Ragged development.
-You can ignore this folder if you are not using Visual Studio Code.
-- `documentation` contains a Docusaurus project that is used to generate the documentation for Ragged.
-Currently, this is out of date and not deployed.
-We may delete this folder in the future, or we may update it and deploy it.
-- `examples` contains example code that demonstrates how to use Ragged.
-This is useful for testing and learning how to use Ragged.
-Please refer to the README in each examples folder for more information on how to run the examples.
-- `scratch` contains scratch files that are used for testing and debugging.
-These files are not part of the main codebase.
-They are used for quick testing and prototyping.
-You can ignore this folder if you are not familiar with it.

 ## Development Instructions

 Development is easy.
 First, clone the repository to your local machine.